 These Honey Lemon Pepper Wings are a fast and simple way to enjoy chicken with an amazing flavor.
-Made with just three simple ingredients, everyone will love having these for a quick meal, a weekend snack, or for a game day appetizer.
+Made with just three simple ingredients, everyone will love having these for a quick meal, a weekend snack, or a game day appetizer.
 Fast, simple, and delicious.

 Ingredients

-Chicken wings - Make sure that they're thawed and ready to put on the grill.
+- Chicken wings - Make sure that they're thawed and ready to put on the grill.

 How to Make Hot Honey Lemon Pepper Wings